rahular/varta/README.md

 ### Dataset
 The Vārta dataset is available on the [Huggingface Hub](https://huggingface.co/datasets/rahular/varta).
 We release train, validation, and test files in JSONL format.
 Each article object contains:
-  - `id`: unique identifier for the artilce on DailyHunt.
+- `id:` unique identifier for the artilce on DailyHunt.
 This id will be used to recreate the dataset.
 - `langCode`: ISO 639-1 language code
 - `source_url`: the url that points to the article on the website of the original publisher
 - `dh_url`: the url that points to the article on DailyHunt
+- `id`: unique identifier for the artilce on DailyHunt.
+- `url`: the url that points to the article on DailyHunt
+- `headline`: headline of the article
+- `publication_date`: date of publication
+- `text`: main body of the article
+- `tags`: main topics related to the article
+- `reactions`: user likes, dislikes, etc.
+- `source_media`: original publisher name
+- `source_url`: the url that points to the article on the website of the original publisher
+- `word_count`: number of words in the article
+- `langCode`: language of the article

 To recreate the dataset, follow this [README file](https://github.com/rahular/varta/tree/main/crawler#README.md).

 The `train`, `val`, and `test` folders contain language-specific json files and one aggregated file.
-However, the `train` folder has multiple aggregated training files for different experiments.
+However, the `train` folder has multiple aggregated training files for different experiments (you will have to recreate them).
 The data is structured as follows:
 - `train`:
   - `train.json`: large training file
   - `train_small.json`: small training file; training file for the *all* experiments